How To Build A Body You Can Be Proud Of

 Just kidding, there is more.

-YOUR OUTWARD APPEARANCE IS NOT ENOUGH TO KEEP YOUR MIND FOCUSED ON YOUR FITNESS GOALS.
+YOUR OUTWARD APPEARANCE IS NOT ENOUGH TO KEEP YOU HEALTHY AND HAPPY.

+In fact it’s not by any means a factor to your happiness.
 Having a nice butt is great but if it’s the only reason you go to the gym - it is not a healthy mindset.
-Obsessing over your body leads to more depression and anxiety - at the very least it's blocking the full benefits of exercise.
+Altering your mindset around exercise is the key to learning to move freely and confidently.
+Obsessing over your body leads to more depression, anxiety, food jail, - at the very least it's blocking the full benefits of exercise.

 If you are doing any of the following regularly, keep reading this article.